ZerglingV/N-reader/README.md

 # N-reader

 Thanks for using N-reader.
 This is a simple project for Android learning.
+This app is designed to read some news, but it just provided static data for reading and testing.

 ![ifconfig.png](ic_logo_round.png)